-Fan Xu and Chenxi Liu are second-year Ph.D. students in the Learning Technologies program.
-In the paragraphs below, they describe their unexpected feelings about their first year of Ph.D. study as international students and different expectations for the upcoming academic year in the midst of the COVID-19 pandemic.
+Fan Xu and Chenxi Liu are Ohio State’s Ph.D. students in the Learning Technologies program.
+In the paragraphs below, they describe their unexpected feelings about the first year of their Ph.D. program as international students and their different expectations for the upcoming academic year in the midst of the COVID-19 pandemic.

 “We’re the lucky ones but not everyone is so lucky during the pandemic,” says Fan Xu